Frequently asked questions about

 Thank you for that.
 Yes, clear as mud!!!!

 Well, the true mud is from Harthill to Woodsetts!!
-And on the section from Maltby to Old Denaby.
-E
+And on the section from Maltby to Hooton Roberts.
+Even in dry years!

 Do all runners set off together, solo, teams & slow runners (me) or is there an option to set off with the walkers?

-There are three starts, 6 am and 7am for individuals, 8 am for relay teams.
+For the individual, there are effectively 2 start blocks, around 4 am or 5:30 to 7 am, 8 am for relay teams.
 As an individual, you choose which start time - they are not formal Walkers or Runners starts.
-Walkers will normally start at 6 am; faster runners should start at 7 am, to avoid (a) getting to the first checkpoint before the officials and (b) arriving at Elsecar before dawn.
+Slower Walkers start around 4 am, steady walkers will normally start from 5:30 am progressing to faster runners at 7 am, to avoid (a) getting to the first checkpoint before the officials and (b) arriving at Elsecar before dawn.
 The first 7 km (4 miles) is pavement or hardcore footpath, so OK with minimal lighting before it gets light.
 But at Elsecar you go into a wood with the first proper footpath, so it's to your advantage to get there after it gets light (after 7:00).
 So, if you expect to be faster than 12.5 hours and start at 7:00, it will be dawn at Elsecar, and you should at least get to Old Denaby before dark (18:30).

 What's this about a 4 am start?